NeverBounce/NeverBounceApi-NodeJS/README.md

 );
 ```

+>**The API username and secret key used to authenticate V3 API requests will not work to authenticate V4 API requests.** If you are attempting to authenticate your request with the 8 character username or 12-16 character secret key the request will return an `auth_failure` error.
+The API key used for the V4 API will look like the following: `secret_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+To create new V4 API credentials please go [here](https://app.neverbounce.com/apps/custom-integration/new).

 For more information you can check out the `/examples` directory contained within the repository or visit our official documentation [here](https://developers.neverbounce.com/v4.0/reference).

 Running Examples